School of Education

 Coaching & Mentoring Certificate

 For professionals who currently work in or with education related organizations.
-Learn skills to help build community, assess and coach effective classroom skills, and use a systems approach to curriculum and instruction.
+Learn community-building skills, assess & coach effective classroom skills, and use a systems approach to curriculum & instruction.

 Add content or grade levels to your current teacher license including:

 The School of Education at Antioch University Midwest is accredited as a part of Antioch University through the Higher Learning Commission.
 The School of Education at Antioch University Midwest is separately accredited by the Council for the Accreditation of Educator Preparation (CAEP), formerly the National Council for Accreditation of Teacher Education (NCATE).
 The Early Childhood Education, Special Education and the Leadership and Ohio Principal Licensure programs are recognized by their respective Specialized Professional Association (SPA) – Education of Young Children (NAEYC), Council for Exceptional Children (CEC) and Educational Leadership Constituent Council (ELCC).
 The dyslexia certificate program is accredited by the International Dyslexia Association (IDA).

 She came to AUM in 2009 and teaches in both the early childhood and educational leadership licensure programs.
 She was instrumental in the development of the Reggio Emilia Approach Certificate.

 Attend an information session or contact us for more information or to enroll today.